Neuroleptique/Barista-wanted/README.md

     src="https://maps.googleapis.com/maps/api/js?key=<%- GOOGLE_MAP_API_KEY %> &libraries=places&callback=initAutocomplete" async defer>
   </script>
   ```
   *This ONLY prevents your Google Maps API key from being pushed to repo and triggering security alert.
-Please still follow [API security best practices](https://developers.google.com/maps/api-security-best-practices) to protect your API key from miseusage.
+Please still follow [API security best practices](https://developers.google.com/maps/api-security-best-practices) on how to protect your API key from miseusage.
 Also, by putting this script tag as a separated partials components, we can call `<%- include('partials/config') -%>` at the end of individual ejs file whenever we need to use google maps service*

 ## Lessons Learned:
 Mongoose Schema, Date object manipulation, email sending from server, token generation and verification, TailwindCSS